cloudmesh/cloudmesh-robot/documentation/source/marvelmind.md

 and scroll down to the *STM driver* column and download the zip file in it.
 Once the download has finished, unzip the file, and install the STM driver for your particular windows computer.
-This is only required to be done once, and allows you to update your beacons and modems.
+This should only be done once, and it allows you to update your beacons and modems.

 * If you would like to go straight to the beacon and modem firmware update instructions, you can **Scroll past Figure 13 at the bottom of this manual**.